rodrigorvix/challenges-frontendmentor/pricing-component-with-toggle/README.md

 ### What I learned

-In this practical project, the use of the CSS3 pseudo-class "checked" to perform the challenge without using JavaScript.
+In this project I practiced using the CSS3 pseudo-class "checked" to perform the challenge without using JavaScript.

 ## Author